- Professor John Devaney

-I am a member of the British Association of Social Workers, the Association for Child Protection Professionals, the European Social Work Research Association and the Association of Professors of Social Work.
+I am a member of the British Association of Social Workers, the Association for Child Protection Professionals and the Association of Professors of Social Work.

 I am very privileged to have the opportunity to teach both students who are new to the profession, and those who are returning to study while in practice.
 My teaching focuses specifically on issues relating to the exercise of professional duties around support and protection, child maltreatment, domestic violence and abuse, research methodologies, and leadership in social work.
 I am a Fellow of the Higher Education Academy.

 My research focuses mainly on the broad area of family violence, with a particular focus on child homicide, child maltreatment, child welfare policy, domestic violence, and the impact of adversity in childhood across the lifecourse.
 I have an interest in comparative social policy, evaluations of practice and interventions, and policy development.
 My research spans both qualitative and quantitative methodologies.
 I have undertaken a range of research studies in both the UK and internationally, funded by research councils, government departments and philanthropic organisations (https://www.research.ed.ac.uk/portal/en/persons/john-devaney(9c39099b-c491-4b0f-b8a6-56f862786840).html)

 2020-2021 The mental health and wellbeing of youth in care and care-leavers: Development of a national collaborative research agenda.
 Funded by the Medical Research Council.

 2020-2022 A feasibility study of a prison-based parenting programme (Families Matter).
 Funded by the Nuffield Foundation.